Splash Beverage Group Inc (SBEV) Stock: Analyzing the Market Value - News Heater

 SBEV’s Market Performance

-Splash Beverage Group Inc (SBEV) has seen a -3.50% fall in stock performance for the week, with a -31.79% decline in the past month and a -45.54% plunge in the past quarter.
-The volatility ratio for the week is 12.11%, and the volatility levels for the past 30 days are at 9.97% for SBEV.
-The simple moving average for the past 20 days is -16.52% for SBEV’s stock, with a -53.49% simple moving average for the past 200 days.
+Splash Beverage Group Inc (SBEV) has seen a 13.50% rise in stock performance for the week, with a -4.79% decline in the past month and a -16.84% plunge in the past quarter.
+The volatility ratio for the week is 13.90%, and the volatility levels for the past 30 days are at 10.83% for SBEV.
+The simple moving average for the past 20 days is 13.83% for SBEV’s stock, with a -39.27% simple moving average for the past 200 days.

-During the last 5 trading sessions, SBEV fell by -3.50%, which changed the moving average for the period of 200-days by -56.30% in comparison to the 20-day moving average, which settled at $0.5454.
-In addition, Splash Beverage Group Inc saw -51.82% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SBEV rose by +13.50%, which changed the moving average for the period of 200-days by -44.12% in comparison to the 20-day moving average, which settled at $0.5249.
+In addition, Splash Beverage Group Inc saw -37.81% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading